-Humans have about 20,000 to 23,000 genes.
+Humans have about 20,000 to 23,000 genes depending on how a gene is defined.
 Genes are contained in chromosomes in the cell nucleus and mitochondria.
 In humans, somatic (nongerm) cell nuclei normally have 46 chromosomes in 23 pairs.
 Each pair consists of one chromosome from the mother and one from the father.
-Twenty-two of the pairs, the autosomes, are normally homologous (identical in size, shape, and position and number of genes).
+Twenty-two of the pairs, chromosome numbers 1 to 22, the autosomes, are normally homologous (identical in size, shape, and position and number of genes).
 The 23rd pair, the sex chromosomes (X and Y), determines a person’s sex as well as containing other functional genes.
 Women have 2 X chromosomes (which are homologous) in somatic cell nuclei; men have one X and one Y chromosome (which are heterologous).

 The X chromosome carries genes responsible for many hereditary traits; the smaller Y chromosome carries genes that initiate male sex differentiation, as well as a few other genes.
-Because the X chromosome has many more genes than the Y chromosome, many X chromosome genes in males are not paired; in order to maintain a balance of genetic material between men and women, one of the X chromosomes in women is randomly inactivated.
-A karyotype is the full set of chromosomes in a person’s cells.
+Because the X chromosome has many more genes than the Y chromosome, many X chromosome genes in males are not paired; in order to maintain a balance of genetic material between men and women, one of the X chromosomes in each cell of females is randomly inactivated early in fetal life (lyonization Lyon hypothesis (X-inactivation) Sex chromosome anomalies may involve aneuploidy, partial deletions or duplications of sex chromosomes, or mosaicism.
+(See also Overview of Chromosomal Anomalies.)
+Sex chromosome anomalies are... read more ).
+In some cells, the X from the mother is inactivated, and in others it is the X from the father.
+Once inactivation has taken place in a cell, all descendants of that cell have the same X inactivation.
+A karyotype illustrates the full set of chromosomes in a person’s cells.

 Structure of DNA

 Genes consist of DNA.
-The length of the gene determines the length of the protein the gene codes for.
+The length of the gene determines the length of the protein synthesized from the gene code.
 DNA is a double helix in which nucleotides (bases) are paired:

 Genes consist of exons and introns.
 Exons code for amino acid components of the final protein.
 Introns contain other information that affects control and speed of protein production.
 Exons and introns together are transcribed onto mRNA, but the segments transcribed from introns are later spliced out.
 Many factors regulate transcription, including antisense RNA, which is synthesized from the DNA strand that is not transcribed into mRNA.
 In addition to DNA, chromosomes contain histones and other proteins that affect gene expression (which proteins and how many proteins are synthesized from a given gene).

 Expression refers to the process in which the information encoded in a gene is used to control the assembly of a molecule (usually protein or RNA).
-Gene expression depends on multiple factors such as whether a trait is dominant or recessive, the penetrance and expressivity of the gene (see Factors Affecting Gene Expression), degree of tissue differentiation (determined by tissue type and age), environmental factors, whether expression is sex-limited or subject to chromosomal inactivation or genomic imprinting, and other unknown factors.
+Gene expression depends on multiple factors such as whether a trait is dominant or recessive, the penetrance and expressivity of the gene (see Factors Affecting Gene Expression Factors Affecting Gene Expression Many factors can affect gene expression.
+Some cause the expression of traits to deviate from the patterns predicted by Mendelian inheritance.
+(See also Overview of Genetics.)
+Penetrance is how... read more ), degree of tissue differentiation (determined by tissue type and age), environmental factors, whether expression is sex-limited or subject to chromosomal inactivation or genomic imprinting, and other unknown factors.

 Factors that affect gene expression without changing the genome sequence are epigenetic factors.

-Other mechanisms mediating gene expression include DNA methylation and histone reactions such as methylation and acetylation.
-DNA methylation tends to silence a gene.
-Histones resemble spools around which DNA winds.
+Other mechanisms mediating gene expression include DNA methylation and histone interactions involving methylation and acetylation.
+DNA methylation tends to silence gene function.
+Histone proteins resemble spools around which DNA coils.
 Histone modifications such as methylation can increase or decrease the quantity of proteins synthesized from a particular gene.
 Histone acetylation is associated with decreased gene expression.
 The strand of DNA that is not transcribed to form mRNA may also be used as a template for synthesis of RNA that controls transcription of the opposite strand.

 Another important mechanism involves microRNAs (miRNAs).
 MiRNAs are short, hairpin-derived (hairpin refers to the shape the RNA sequences assume as they bind together) RNAs that repress target gene expression after transcription.
 They may be involved in regulation of as many as 60% of transcribed proteins.

-A trait may be as simple as the color of the eyes or as complex as susceptibility to diabetes.
+A trait may be as simple as eye color or as complex as susceptibility to diabetes.
 Expression of a trait may involve one gene or many genes.
-Some single-gene defects cause abnormalities in multiple tissues, an effect called pleiotropy.
-For example, osteogenesis imperfecta (a connective tissue disorder that often results from abnormalities in a single collagen gene) may cause fragile bones, deafness, blue-colored sclerae, dysplastic teeth, hypermobile joints, and heart valve abnormalities.
+Some single-gene defects Single-Gene Defects Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more cause abnormalities in multiple tissues, an effect called pleiotropy.
+For example, osteogenesis imperfecta Osteogenesis Imperfecta Osteogenesis imperfecta is a hereditary collagen disorder causing diffuse abnormal fragility of bone and is sometimes accompanied by sensorineural hearing loss, blue sclerae, dentinogenesis... read more (a connective tissue disorder that often results from abnormalities in a single collagen gene) may cause fragile bones, deafness, blue-colored sclerae, dysplastic teeth, hypermobile joints, and heart valve abnormalities.

-The family pedigree (family tree) can be used to diagram inheritance patterns.
-It is also commonly used in genetic counseling.
-The pedigree uses conventional symbols to represent family members and pertinent health information about them (see Figure: Symbols for constructing a family pedigree.).
+The family pedigree (family tree) is used to diagram inheritance patterns.
+Pedigrees are commonly used in genetic counseling.
+The pedigree uses conventional symbols to represent family members and pertinent health information about them (Professional.Fig. # Symbols for constructing a family pedigree Symbols for constructing a family pedigree A gene, the basic unit of heredity, is a segment of DNA containing all the information necessary to synthesize a polypeptide (protein).
+Protein synthesis, folding, and tertiary and quaternary... read more ).
 Some familial disorders with identical phenotypes have multiple patterns of inheritance.